 The talk ranged from cooperation with French retail giant Carrefour to how the company entered online retailing and the potential behind voice-controlled systems.

 In 2018 the online behemoth posted sales north of $136bn.
 The lion's share (85 per cent) came from advertising revenues.
 Its cyberspace empire includes Google Maps and the video portal YouTube.
 Net profit came in at a staggering $30.7bn.

 The share price of Nasdaq-listed parent-company Alphabet, Inc. has been treading water since the beginning of the year but has nearly doubled since 2014.

 For some Google is a hero of the internet economy.
 Others criticise the online giant as an intransparent monopolist with a patchy record on data protection.
-Love Google or hate it, though, there is no way around it...
+Love or hate Google, though, there is no way around it.